atbcb/ICTTestingBaseline/docs/17Language.md

         1. In the “Look up” section, enter the language abbreviation that was revealed in this test.

 ##### Test Results for SC 3.1.1
-* If the test for 3.1.1 fails, the content is not conformant to SC 3.1.1.
+* If any of the above checks fail, then the content fails this SC

 #### Tests for SC 3.1.2
 1. Check that the <lang> attribute is specified for any content or passage that differs from the default language of the page (H58)